 Provided training in playwork at a variety of levels to 735 women-returners, (£350,000 ESF)

-Get in touch to find out more about our current or past projects.
+Get in touch to find out more about our past projects or to collaborate with us on future projects.